Raising awareness to help Christians to increase human flourishing through their influence on public policy and culture.

-The Emmanuel Faith Community Church Elder Board has clearly explained the biblical teaching on important moral issues such as gender based identity and behavior, on human life, and on marriage and the family.
+The Emmanuel Faith Community Church Elder Board has clearly explained the biblical teaching on important moral issues such as gender identity, sexuality, human life, marriage, and the family.

 • How to Contact Your Elected Officials (PDF)

 • Online Resources (PDF – Links to helpful information on current topics)

 • EFCC Position Statement on Marriage, Family and Life (PDF)

 • What Happens When Christians Vote (PDF)

 Periodically, check back on this page for a listing of upcoming events, usually offered around election time, or when there are opportunities to get involved and help make your voice be heard.

 • Raise awareness about public policy and culture through communications and events.

 • Monitor legislation, judicial rulings and relevant cultural events.

 • View current events through a biblical lens, particularly with regard to life, family and religious freedom.